 For quality control purposes, every NCLEX is scored twice, once by the computer at the test center and then after the exam record has been transmitted to Pearson VUE.
 The nursing regulatory body (NRB) will send the official results to candidates.

-- If more than six weeks have passed and candidates have yet to receive a result, contact the NRB.
+If more than six weeks have passed and a candidate hasn’t received a result, they should contact their NRB.

 Candidate Performance Report

 Candidates who do not pass the NCLEX, will receive an NCLEX Candidate Performance Report (CPR), which serves as a guide to prepare them to retake the exam.More About the CPR

 The NCSBN retake policy allows candidates to retake their exam 45 days after administration of the exam.
 Some NRBs require candidates to wait longer between exams.
 This will be reflected in the new ATT’s validity dates.

 Candidates who have applied for licensure/registration with a participating nursing regulatory body (NRB) can take the NCLEX eight times a year and there must be 45 test-free days between each examination.
 Some jurisdictions have stricter limits on the number of NCLEX exams a candidate can take annually.
 Candidates are encouraged to contact the NRB for their NCLEX retake policy.NRB Contact Details

 NCSBN strives to report results that accurately reflect the ability of each test taker.
 Accordingly, our standards and procedures for administering exams have two related goals: giving test takers comparable opportunities to demonstrate their abilities and preventing any test takers from gaining an unfair advantage over others.